robbert-vdh/yabridge/README.md

 ### Automatic setup (recommended)

-The easiest way to get up and running is through [yabridgectl](https://github.com/robbert-vdh/yabridge/tree/master/tools/yabridgectl).
+The easiest way to get up and running is by using [yabridgectl](https://github.com/robbert-vdh/yabridge/tree/master/tools/yabridgectl).
-You can download yabridgectl from GitHub's [releases page](https://github.com/robbert-vdh/yabridge/releases).
+Download yabridgectl and yabridge (which it controls) from GitHub's [releases page](https://github.com/robbert-vdh/yabridge/releases).
 There are also AUR packages available if you're running Arch or Manjaro ([yabridgectl](https://aur.archlinux.org/packages/yabridgectl/),